 The total number of licensed forex bureaus declined during the year from one hundred and twelve (112) in December 2012 to one hundred and one (101) in December 2013.
-The decline was attributed to closure of eleven (11) forex bureaus during the year.
+The decline was as a result of closure of eleven (11) forex bureaus during the year.
 The decline was attributable to: